CIBC-Internal/python/Doc/c-api/init.rst

 .. c:function:: void Py_EndInterpreter(PyThreadState *tstate)

-   .. index:: single: Py_Finalize()
+   .. index:: single: Py_FinalizeEx()

    Destroy the (sub-)interpreter represented by the given thread state.
 The given thread state must be the current thread state.
 See the discussion of thread states below.
-When the call returns, the current thread state is *NULL*.
+When the call returns, the current thread state is ``NULL``.
 All thread states associated with this interpreter are destroyed.
-(The global interpreter lock must be held before calling this function and is still held when it returns.)  :c:func:`Py_Finalize` will destroy all sub-interpreters that haven't been explicitly destroyed at that point.
+(The global interpreter lock must be held before calling this function and is still held when it returns.)  :c:func:`Py_FinalizeEx` will destroy all sub-interpreters that haven't been explicitly destroyed at that point.